RowlandWanderi/Phase-1-project-band-merch-website/README.md

 ## Features
     - The user can click on an image of a product listed and see its details
     - The user can review the products listed on the page after clicking its image
+    - The user can upload a new product to the website

 ## Known Bugs